bgord/knowledge/README.md

 - How to type functions?
 - Enum and tuple
 - How to type arrays?
-- How to type input values?
+- How to type onChange event target values?
 - How to type submit values?
 - How to lint TypeScript with ESLint?
 - What's a strict mode and how to enable it?